-This study is guided by the EU General Data Protection Regulation (GDPR) which came into force in May, 2018.
+This study is guided by the EU General Data Protection Regulation (GDPR).
 Your identity will remain confidential throughout and after the study.
 The signed consent form will be stored on site by the principal's investigator and only members of the research team will be granted access to the form.
 A reference number will be assigned to the participant's name upon participation in the study as part of ensuring confidentiality.
 This number will be used to identify all material collected from you.
-Only the research team will have access to the anonymised data from the experiment.
-These members are bound by a contractual code of secrecy that means that members would face disciplinary action who disclose or facilitate unauthorised access to identifiable data.
-All other data from the study visits (i.e. the clinical assessment visit, the neuropsychological assessment visit) will be safely stored with Prof. Gary Donohoe, who leads the study, and Emma Frawley at NUI Galway.
-This data will be analysed at a group level and this will be used in academic publications and presentations.
-Data will not be analysed at an individual level and it will not be possible to identify individual participants.
-At the end of this study (After 4 years) the data will be destroyed.
-If you have any further questions in relation to GDPR please contact the research team (Contact details below).
+Only the research team will have access to the anonymised data.
+All other data from the study visits will be safely stored with Prof. Gary Donohoe.
+This data will be analysed at a group level, and this will be used in academic publications and presentations.
+Data will not be analysed at an individual level, and it will not be possible to identify individual participants.
+If you have any further questions about GDPR, contact the research team (Contact details below).